thewtex/thesis/introduction/background_and_significance.rst

 signal in the composite image.
 The noise may be introduced by multiple factors.
 Averaging strains with a simple arithmetic mean of axial and lateral components may decrease quality in areas that were previously calculated with only the lateral component.
+Artifacts, such as the artifact due to refraction of the pulse at the curved arterial borders [Ribbers2007]_, may be compounded [Hansen2009]_.
 How strain components ar calculated and extracted from the strain tensor also plays a roll.
 Additional noise is introduced if an approach is taken such an that one in Hansen et al., where the strain matrix is rotated to a particular orientation, and components are average at that orientation.